leo90614/Mini-Ai-Pipeline/README.md

 We want a system that reads a short sentence and predicts whether the sentiment is **positive** or **negative**.

 ### Why is this useful?
-People write countless reviews, comments, and reactions every day.
+People write countless reviews, comments, and reactions every day on platforms like online stores, apps, social media, and course evaluations.
-No one can manually read everything, so a sentiment classifier helps quickly understand how people feel.
+Manually checking all of this feedback is impossible, so having an automatic sentiment classifier helps quickly summarize how users feel.

-Even though this task is simple, it nicely demonstrates the full AI workflow:

-**data → baseline → model → evaluation → reflection**
+Even a simple model like this can give useful signals about customer satisfaction, product quality, or general trends in opinions.

 ### Input → Output
 - **Input:** one short English sentence